Listen Up (TV series): Critical response

 Critical reaction was largely negative.
-USA Today's Robert Bianco wrote that the show makes the "mistake of trying to build a star vehicle around a second banana".
+USA Todays Robert Bianco wrote that the show makes the "mistake of trying to build a star vehicle around a second banana".
 A New York Times review called it "a rickety vehicle for Jason Alexander".
 Critics disagreed on the supporting cast – while USA Today noted, "When 'Listen Up' focuses on its supporting cast, the show works", The New York Times referred to a "stiff supporting cast".
 Matt Rouse of TV Guide wrote, "Forget about the 'Seinfeld' curse, this is just mediocre material and bad casting."

 Ratings

 The premiere episode drew 11.8 million viewers, while the final episode drew 8.9 million viewers.